-Away From Home Care Program, You and your family can stay covered with HMO benefits for extended periods with the Away From Home Care® program.
+Away From Home Care Program - You and your family can stay covered with HMO benefits for extended periods with the Away From Home Care® program.
 Students, long-term travelers, and families living apart can rely on access to health care across the country.
-Away From Home Care is available in the following 31 states plus the District of Columbia.
-HMO benefits vary by state.
-Call (800) 622-9402 for more information about coverage.
+Away From Home Care is available in most states but not all.
+For more information on which states participate, please call Blue Shield at (800) 622-9402.